Geraintps/sonic-remastered/README.md

     - `clientId`: Your Discord Bot's Client ID
     - `clientKey`: Your Discord Bot's Token

+Because the bot container continually restarts, once the credentials are set the bot should automatically connect and start.

 ## Service Access

 - Web Interface: http://localhost